keboola/php-csvmap/README.md

     - `destination`: Name of the link column (if not used, name of the parent table . `_pk` is used by default)
     - `disable`: boolean, if set to non-false value, the parent key in the child table, as well as the column in the parent will not be saved

+- If the `destination` is the same as the current parsed 'type' (destination of the parent), `parentKey.disable` **must** be true to preserve consistency of structure of the child and parent

 ### User configuration

 Same as `column`, except the **key** of the object is not searched for in the parsed data, but in an array passed to the parser to inject user data